Skip to main content

 Frequently Asked Questions about Filing Requirements, Residency, and Telecommuting for New York State Personal Income Tax

-This page summarizes current New York state law and guidance relating to frequently asked questions due to the COVID-19 pandemic.
+This page summarizes current New York state law and guidance relating to personal income tax.

 Do I need to file a New York State personal income tax return?